New therapy helps veterans with PTSD by targeting 'Safety Behaviors'

 Summary

-This study tested a 10-week group therapy called START-PTSD for 45 veterans with PTSD who had declined standard trauma-focused treatments.
-The therapy helps veterans identify and gradually reduce 'safety aids'—behaviors like avoiding certain places or using mental distractions—that can keep PTSD symptoms going.
-Researchers measured changes in PTSD symptoms, safety aid use, and treatment satisfaction to see if this approach is acceptable and helpful.
+This study tested a 10-week group therapy program called START-PTSD for 45 veterans with PTSD who had declined standard trauma-focused treatment.
+The therapy helps veterans identify and gradually reduce 'safety aids'—behaviors like avoiding certain places or using mental distractions that keep fear alive.
+Researchers measured changes in PTSD symptoms, safety aid use, and treatment satisfaction immediately after the program and one month later.

 Get updates